Gillian Guess: Guess convicted of obstruction of justice

-Guess was convicted of obstruction of justice.
-After being convicted she said, "I have been convicted for falling in love and nothing more.
+The jury in Guess's case deliberated for fourteen hours before convicting her of obstruction of justice.
+After the jury verdict she said, "I have been convicted for falling in love and nothing more.
 I have not committed a crime."

-She was sentenced to 18 months in prison and was released after serving 3 months in a minimum security women's facility.
-She appealed her sentence, but the appeal was dismissed on November 2, 2000.
+In passing sentence, the trial judge strongly disagreed, stating that the vedict was "manifestly correct": He sentenced her to eighteen months in prison.
+She was released on electronic monitoring after serving three months in a minimum security women's facility.